tantalor/megaera/README.md

 Frequently applications need to serve different output formats, such as JSON.
 Megaera simplifies this challenge by automatically serving a variety of output formats for every request handler.

 Sometimes your application needs to distinguish between the development and production environment.
-Megeara provides a simple interface which answers this question to all handlers and templates.
+Megaera provides a simple interface which answers this question to all handlers and templates.

 Applications might have a lot of local configuration, such as external API keys.
 Megaera has robust support for local configuration stored in a single file in your application root.
 You can combine configuration data for development and production environments, and your application will automatically use the correct configuration for the current environment.